Candeal bread: Candeal bread in Latin Europe

 The most traditional candeal bread is found in the north of Portugal, where it is known by various names depending on the region: pão sovado, pão arregueifado, or pão espanhol.
 In the border areas of Beira Alta, it is called pão roda, while in the Lower Alentejo and Algarve, it is known as pão de calo.
 It is an ancient Portuguese bread with low hydration and a crumb that is worked thoroughly with a rolling pin.
-Due to its long shelf life, ship crews used it as a substitute for mariner's biscuits.
-A Portuguese type of candeal bread is the regueifa, used in pilgrimages, and there are also other formats such as regueifiña, redondo, bica, or cacete, which is the loaf.
+Due to its long shelf life, ship crews used it as a substitute for biscoitos or biscoitos de bordo (hardtacks).
+A Portuguese type of candeal bread is the regueifa, used in pilgrimages, and there are also other formats such as regueifinha, redondo, bica, or cacete, which is the loaf.

 Candeal bread reached Normandy in France through the Kingdom of Navarre during the time of Charles II 'The Bad', who married the French Joan of Valois.
 This led to the creation of the so-called Norman pain brié (also pain de chapître, or 'chapter bread'), which is very similar to candeal.
 Spanish tercios brought candeal bread to France, Italy, Flanders, and other parts of Europe.
 Even in the Maghreb, there is a bread derived from candeal known as pain espagnol.
-In Italy, candeal bread is known as pane gramolato, as it is made using the grama or gramola (dough kneader), or also as pane di pasta dura.
+In Italy, candeal bread is known as pane di pasta dura or also as pane gramolato, as it is made using the gramolatrice (gramola).
 Some pani di pasta dura include coppia ferrarese, barilino, grissia monferrina, and baule mantovano, all of which are northern Italian breads with distinctive twisted shapes.
 On the island of Sardinia, a candeal bread is coccoi a pitzus, lavishly decorated for weddings and other events.
 However, the strongest candeal tradition is found in the Hyblaean Mountains of southern Sicily, particularly in the towns of Ragusa and Modica, where these breads are called u pani ri casa and come in various forms: u pistolu, rugnuni, cucchia, etc. Some of these Sicilian breads have a votive function, such as cucciddatu di Carrozza.